Blue Cross Travel Insurance for Canadians

 effective date of coverage (departure date for a top-up), and

-For persons aged 55 and over, during the 6 months
+For persons aged 55 to 75 travelling less than 32 days, during the 6 months

 prior to the effective date of coverage (departure date for a top-up):

-nitroglycerin more than once in a 7-day period for the relief of chest pain.
+b) Any heart condition for which you have used nitroglycerin more than once in a 7-day period for the relief of chest pain

 2. For persons aged 55 to 75 and covered for 32 days or more